tincanbox/la.la.launch/README.md

 npx gulp install
 ```

-If you are lucky, any problems wont bother you.
+If you are lucky enough, any problems wont bother you.
+Sometimes docker-compose's destructive changes and libraries funny updates piss you horribly,
+but... just don't rage-quit this.

 ## Develop